 There are several distilleries in Portland to choose from, like Maine Craft Distilling.
 They’re the makers of some pretty creative canned cocktails, such as a Blueshine Lemonade and the Italiano Orange Spritz, which you can even find at local grocery stores if you want to take some home with you.

-Hardshore Distilling came onto the scene in 2016 with their flagship Hardshore Original Gin.
+Hardshore Distilling came onto the scene in 2016 with its flagship Hardshore Original Gin.
 Their tasting room on Washington Avenue is open daily.

 For a little more variety — liquor, beer, wine, and food — try out Liquid Riot Bottling Company with its waterfront deck.